Saving a house from foreclosure is the single reason most people file bankruptcy.

 Also, if you owe priority taxes, the Bankruptcy Code requires that those taxes be paid in full over the life of the plan.
 Likewise, any delinquent family support claims must be paid in full.

-The trustee will be looking at the total amount your plan has to pay over the life of the plan and comparing it to your projected income on schedules I and J. Does it look like you can pay your current living expenses and the amount required by the plan?
+The trustee will look at the total amount your plan provides over the life of the plan and compare it to your projected income on schedules I and J. Does it look like you can pay your current living expenses and the amount required by the plan?
 If you propose to increase plan payments in future months, is there reason to think you will have the money to do that?